Gauss-Manin Connection in Disguise: Dwork Family: Introduction

 and

 where $E_2$, $\eta$ and $\theta_i$'s are the classical Eisenstein, eta and theta series, respectively, given as follows:

-\end{theo} \begin{rem} We recall that $\eta$ and $\theta_i$'s are modular forms, and $E_2$ is a quasi-modular form. \end{rem} By studying of the coefficients of q-expansions of the solutions given in (\ref{eq solution R01}) and (\ref{eq solution R02}), we find some interesting enumerative properties.
-For example, in (\ref{eq solution R01}) the coefficients of $t_1(q)=\sum_{k=0}^\infty t_{1,k}q^k$ have the following enumerative property: \emph{Let $k$ be a non-negative integer.
+We have checked this statement for the first $100$ coefficients of q-expansions, and the proof can be done in a similar way as of Ramanujan's or Darboux's case.
+The first 16 coefficients of \eqref{eq solution R01} and \eqref{eq solution R02} are listed in Table \ref{table1}.
+We study the coefficients of q-expansions of the solutions given in (\ref{eq solution R01}) and (\ref{eq solution R02}), and we find some interesting enumerative properties.
+For example, in (\ref{eq solution R01}) the coefficients of $t_1(q)=\sum_{k=0}^\infty t_{1,k}q^k$ have the following enumerative property.
+Let $k$ be a non-negative integer.
 If $k=4m,\ \ m\in \N$, then the equation $x^2+3y^2=k$ has $3t_{1,k}$ integer solutions.
 Otherwise the equation has $t_{1,k}$ integer solutions.
-For more properties of this type see Section \ref{section ep}.}\\
+For more properties of this type see Section \ref{section ep}.

 The article is organized in the following way.
-First, in Section \ref{Dwork-section} we review and summarize some basic facts, without proofs, about the structure of Dwork family from which the mirror variety $X_\psi$ arises.
-In Section \ref{section ms1} we introduce the notion of moduli space of holomorphic $n$-form $\Ts$, and we see that $\Ts$ is two dimensional and present a coordinate chart for it.
+In Section \ref{Dwork-section} we review and summarize some basic facts about the structure of the Dwork family from which the mirror variety $X_\psi$ arises.
+In Section \ref{section ms1} we introduce the notion of moduli space of holomorphic $n$-form $\Ts$, and we see that $\Ts$ is two dimensional and present a coordinate system for it.
 Section \ref{intersection} deals with the calculation of intersection form matrix of a given basis of the de Rham cohomology of mirror variety.
 In Section \ref{section EMS} we present the moduli space $\T$ and construct a complete coordinate system for $\T$.
 Section \ref{section gmc} is devoted to the computing of Gauss-Manin connection of the families $\X/\Ts$ and $\X/\T$.
-In Section \ref{section main3} Theorem \ref{main3} is proved and the modular vector field is explicitly computed for $n=1,2,4$.
-Finally, in Section \ref{section ep} after finding the solutions of $\Ra_{1}$ and $\Ra_{2}$ in terms of quasi-modular forms, we proceed with the studying of enumerative properties of the $q$-expansions of the solutions.\\
+In Section \ref{section main3} Theorem \ref{main3} is proved and the modular vector field is explicitly computed for $n=1,2,3,4$.
+Finally, in Section \ref{section ep} after finding the solutions of $\Ra_{1}$ and $\Ra_{2}$ in terms of quasi-modular forms, we proceed with the study of enumerative properties of the $q$-expansions of the solutions.

-{\bf Acknowledgment.} The second author thanks the "Instituto de Matem\'atica da Universidade Federal do Rio de Janeiro" of Brazil, where he did a part of this work during his Postdoctoral research with the grant of "CAPES", and in particular he would likes to thank Bruno C. A. Scardua for his supports.
+{\bf Acknowledgment.} The second author thanks the "Instituto de Matem\'atica da Universidade Federal do Rio de Janeiro" of Brazil, where he did a part of this work during his Postdoctoral research with the grant of "CAPES", and in particular he would like to thank Bruno C. A. Scardua for his support.
+We are very grateful to the referees whose critical comments improved the present article.